-From the moment a pregnancy is announced, most parents will receive multiple suggestions and pieces of advice on how to raise their child.
-Pediatricians provide information to new mothers regarding the health and safety of infants, various media sources offer extensive and often conflicting advice on child-rearing, and family members may have widely varied opinions on what is best for a child.
+From the moment a pregnancy or adoption is announced, most parents receive many suggestions on how to raise their child.
+Pediatricians provide information to new parents about the health and safety of infants.
+Media sources offer extensive and often conflicting advice on parenting.
+Family members may have varying opinions on what is best for a child.

 Find a Therapist